Lamborghini Calà: Design and specifications

 The Calà was powered by a mid-mounted V10 engine, which generated a maximum power output of 400 PS.
 It was mated to a 6-speed manual transmission that drove the rear wheels, with an aluminium chassis and a hand-built carbon fibre body.
-It borrowed elements from some of Lamborghini's iconic production vehicles, such as the headlights of the Miura and the widescreen of the Countach.
+It borrowed elements from some of Lamborghini's iconic production vehicles, such as headlights reminiscent of the Miura and a widescreen similar to that of the Countach.
 Top speed was estimated at 181 mph, while the 0-97 kph acceleration time was under 5 seconds.
 The Calà was built on the previous Gandini-styled P140 prototype.

 Other media

 The car is featured on the cover and in the 1997 video game Need for Speed II.